 Among various EH methods, visible light EH holds considerable promise owing to the widespread presence of lighting infrastructures indoors and abundant solar energy outdoors.
 Furthermore, modern lighting systems based on light-emitting diodes (LEDs) are capable of concurrently powering and communicating with IoT devices~\cite{haas2019survey}.
 This capability has attracted research interest, leading to the development of simultaneous lightwave information and power transfer~(SLIPT) technologies~\cite{ding2018slipt}.
 Within SLIPT systems, AmBDs can be simultaneously energized, accessed, woken up, and controlled via visible light communication (VLC).
 Compared with alternative EH approaches such as RF wireless power transfer (WPT) and mechanical vibrations, SLIPT-based VLC offers superior controllability, interference immunity, higher energy density, and simpler device management.

 Capitalizing on the complementary advantages of VLC and AmBC, joint VLC-AmBC systems have emerged as a compelling paradigm for energy-neutral A-IoT networks~\cite{xie2024vlc}.
-Joint VLC-AmBC integration leverages the LED infrastructure for power delivery and data communication, alongside ambient RF sources (AmRFS) for enhanced network coverage and robust device connectivity.
-Motivated by the substantial advantages of joint VLC-AmBC solutions, recent years have witnessed research efforts that support technological and practical deployments~\cite{varshney2024lifibc,xie2024vlc,xie2024light,koskinen2025li2bc}.
-To bridge the gap between academic advancements and practical implementations, this article provides a comprehensive perspective on joint VLC-AmBC technologies, highlighting the principles, state-of-the-art architectures, practical demonstrations, and real-world applicability.
-Specifically, the contributions of this paper are as follows: \begin{itemize} \item We present the fundamental insights of VLC, SLIPT, and AmBC technologies, detailing their core operational principles. \item We propose a joint VLC-AmBC system architecture, elaborating on critical system components, such as VLC access points (APs), energy-neutral AmBDs, AmRFS, and general-purpose RF receivers. \item We explore practical applications of the system, such as environmental monitoring, healthcare, logistics and transportation, and secure communication. \item As practical case studies, we introduce three representative AmBD prototypes, and demonstrate experimental results to validate the feasibility of joint VLC-AmBC technologies in A-IoT network settings. \item We identify and analyze key practical issues associated with the deployment of joint VLC-AmBC systems and outline promising future research directions. \end{itemize}
+Joint VLC-AmBC integration leverages the LED infrastructure for power delivery and data communication, alongside ambient RF sources (AmRFSs) for enhanced network coverage and robust device connectivity.
+Motivated by the substantial advantages of joint VLC-AmBC solutions, recent years have witnessed research efforts supporting technological and practical deployments~\cite{varshney2024lifibc,xie2024vlc,xie2024light,koskinen2025li2bc}.
+However, existing studies address different aspects separately, such as VLC/SLIPT design, AmBC mechanisms, or prototype demonstrations, rather than a unified system architecture.
+To bridge the gap between academic advancements and practical implementations, that is, the lack of a system-level and deployment-oriented perspective, this article provides a comprehensive perspective on joint VLC-AmBC technologies, highlighting the principles, architectures, practical implementations, and real-world applicability.

+The article first reviews the fundamentals of VLC, SLIPT, and AmBC, and then presents a joint VLC-AmBC system architecture with VLC access points (APs), energy-neutral AmBDs, AmRFS, and general-purpose RF receivers.
+The paper further discusses representative application scenarios, introduces three practical AmBD prototypes with proof-of-concept (PoC) experiments, and finally highlights deployment challenges together with promising future research directions.